Municipal Police Academy Program (ACT 120): Non-Credit (0006)

 - Receive certification in emergency medical response

 You can choose to enroll full time or part time in the academy.
-Though, municipal police officers and county detectives are required to complete the 20-week program in order to attain certification which is mandated by the MPOETC.
+Though, municipal police officers and county detectives are required to complete the 25-week, 919-hour program, in order to attain certification which is mandated by the MPOETC.

 What classes will I take?

 - View summaries of every course at HACC by browsing our class schedules database.

 - Review our program guide (pdf) to view a list of required courses, recommended course sequencing and program competencies.

 Can I transfer my credits to a four-year college or university?

 Upon successful completion of the Municipal Police Academy, you may transfer 21 credits (CJ 104 Patrol Operations, CJ 201 Criminal Investigation, criminal justice elective credits and physical education electives) to our associate degrees in police science or criminal justice.

 When you complete your associate degree, you can transfer credits to a four-year school.

 The entire program is available at the Senator Jeffrey E. Piccola Law Enforcement Complex on the Harrisburg Campus.